 During the summer semester, students travel abroad for a portion of the program during which faculty reinforce business fundamentals through a global lens.
 Weatherhead faculty and experienced professionals from institutions and organizations worldwide coordinate hands-on activities with global and local entities, as well as in an academic setting, in the region selected for that year’s study experience.

 Students explore the nature of global leadership and operations while improving their understanding of the role of culture in business and society.
 They return to their own organization with a renewed commitment to employ the knowledge, skills and holistic perspective developed during their experience abroad to benefit their colleagues at home.

-The Class of 2016 will travel to Sweden and Latvia.
+The Class of 2017 will travel to Spain, Morocco and Greece.
 Students generally visit two different countries as part of their tour.
-Previous cohorts have traveled to such destinations as South Africa, Argentina, Vietnam, China, Germany, Switzerland, Greece, Turkey, Japan, and South Korea.
+Previous cohorts have traveled to such destinations as South Africa, Argentina, Vietnam, China, Sweden, Latvia, Germany, Switzerland, Turkey, Japan, and South Korea.

 |Year One||Year Two|